Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 You can configure the reports in the following ways:

 **Report Format** -- This allows you to specify the display format of the report.
+Depending on the specific report, they can be:

+- displayed as a web-page (HTML)
+- downloaded as a Microsoft Word document (there are two Word versions: one for newer versions of Word and one for legacy versions of Word)
+- downloaded as a Microsoft Excel spreadsheet (there are two Excel versions: one is better for printing, while the other is more suited to data manipulation)
-Depending on the specific report, they can be displayed as a web-page (HTML), downloaded as a Microsoft Word document, downloaded as a Microsoft Excel spreadsheet or downloaded as a Microsoft Product file.
-In addition there is a raw-XML format that allows you to export the underlying report data into any external reporting system that supports XML import.
+- downloaded as a Microsoft Product file
+- there is also a raw-XML format that allows you to export the underlying report data into any external reporting system that supports XML import.

 ![](img/Reports_Center_338.png)